 You were collaborating with architect Tiit Sild – what kind of advice did he give?

-I think that due to his supervision my house is much more functional and also more beautiful.
-There is more light in the house as we went for full-length windows and changed the locations of the doors, as he suggested.
+The house is now much more functional and also more stylish.
+There is more light inside as we went for full-length windows and changed the locations of the doors, as he suggested.
 In addition we opted for the same size windows on both sides of the building, which saves expense during production as well as during construction.

 You will soon be celebrating the first half year in your new home – what is your impression?